sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 The term "narrative" itself has different connotations in NLP compared to economics, which might lead to some confusion.

-In NLP, narrative is  XXX TODO.
+In NLP, narrative commonly refers to the structure and elements of stories, encompassing aspects like plot, characters, setting, and theme.
+It involves understanding how these elements interrelate and contribute to the overall meaning and coherence of a narrative.
+TODO: check!

-In Narrative Economcis, as stated in the above section, narrative is a shared belief or idea that spreads through the population and potentially influences economic behavior.
+In Narrative Economics, as stated in the above section, narrative is a shared belief or idea that spreads through the population and potentially influences economic behavior.

 Our research uses the term "narrative" in the economic sense.
 We're interested in how shared beliefs about the economy can be used to predict market trends.

 **But, how can we capture such narratives?**
 The economic term is wide and it is undefined what requirements a story or idea must have in order to be considered as "narrative".
-Yet, we can look at some characteristics Shiller's mentions <d-cite key="coursera_narratives"></d-cite> about narratives to have a better understanding:
+Yet, we can look at some characteristics Shiller mentions <d-cite key="coursera_narratives"></d-cite> about narratives to have a better understanding:

 * First, the story should be viral, publicly believed, in order to change a large enough audience to move the market.
-* Second, Shiller's uses some propositions while explaining the term.
+* Second, Shiller uses some propositions while explaining the term.
 He states that "the economic impact of narratives may change through time" and "narrative constellations have more impact than any one narrative".
 * Lastly, Shiller mentions social media as a source of narratives and Google Ngram as a tool for tracking them.